tinyML Foundation Policies

 As there are substantial costs incurred leading up to each event, sponsorships are non-refundable once committed by the sponsor.
 If an event is cancelled or postponed by tinyML Foundation, we will either fully refund the sponsorship or apply them to a future event as desired by the sponsor.

 However, there may be “Force Majeure” situations such as but not limited to acts of God (flood, earthquake, tornado, fire, disease, epidemic, etc.), war, strikes, civil disorder, terrorism, government restrictions, supply shortages, and transportation disruptions that make it inadvisable, impracticable, illegal, or impossible to hold the event as scheduled.
-Since these situations are beyond the control of the sponsors, tinyML Foundation, and our suppliers we will do our best to adapt to the situation and return the highest value possible to the sponsors.
+Since these situations are beyond the control of the sponsors, tinyML Foundation, and our suppliers we will do our best to adapt to the situation while continuing to acknowledge the support of the sponsors.
 In the case the event needs to be postponed or cancelled due to Force Majeure, sponsorships will be transferred in full to the postponed or next edition of the event.
 Otherwise, the sponsor may request a refund according to this schedule: full refund up to the 90 days before the event, 66% refund up to 45 days before the event, and 33% refund less than 45 days to the planned event.
-This schedule reflects both the costs incurred and the visibility and value that has already been provided.
+This schedule reflects only a portion of the costs typically incurred pre-event.